PauPie74/Introduction-to-Python/README.md

 # Introduction-to-Python
-This repository is a collection of excercises done as a part of Introduction to Python classes.
+This repository is a collection of excercises done as a part of Introduction to Programming (Python) course.

 > February - June 2021